Community Grant guidelines

 - Projects or treatments in VIC, TAS, SA, NT (unless the project is national in scope); or projects outside Australia.

-- Have an annual gross revenue of more than $5M.
+- Organisations with revenue of more than $5M per annum.

 - Organisations that receive more than 40% of their annual funding from government (unless they have an income of under $1M per annum).